 The purpose of the sand eel dredge survey is to collect sand eels buried in the seabed and compare catches (number and age composition) with the previous year's collections to assess year class strength of the lesser sand eel (Ammodytes marinus) in the different areas adopted by ICES in 2009.
 Data from the dredge survey is the basis for calculating a 0-group index, which is used in stock assessment.
-The 2015 survey was conducted with the commercial fishing vessel Salling.
+The survey was again conducted with the commercial fishing vessel Salling.

-- 25 days at sea (planned: 24) - 270 dredge hauls and 34 sediment grab samples distributed over 89 sample positions (planned: 68 with high priority and 38 with low priority).
+- 23 days at sea (planned: 24)

+- 270 dredge hauls distributed over 90 sample positions

+- 27 sediment grab samples